LisaHarrison08/Python-Challenge/README.md

 # Python - PyBank and PyPoll

-## Background

-Complete **two** Python Challenges: PyBank and PyPoll.
+Completed two Python scripts: PyBank and PyPoll.
-Both of these challenges encompassed real-world situations where Python scripting skills can come in handy.

 ## PyBank

 ![Revenue](Images/revenue-per-lead.png)

-* Created a Python script that analyzes the records which calculated each of the following:
+* Created a Python script that analyzed the records, which then calculated each of the following:

 * The total number of months included in the dataset

 * The net total amount of "Profit/Losses" over the entire period

 * The average of the changes in "Profit/Losses" over the entire period

 * The greatest increase in profits (date and amount) over the entire period

 * The greatest decrease in losses (date and amount) over the entire period

 * As an example, the analysis looks similar to the one below: